DusanSp/Android-MovieApp/README.md

 # MovieApp

-An android application that provide informations about top rated movies using TMDb API.
+An android application that provide informations about tv shows and movies using TMDb API.
 Application show list of first 20 top rated movies.
 On click on movie in list you get detail informations of that movie.
 I try implement my version of MVP pattern.

 The project is implemented using:
 - TMDb API (movie db api) - https://www.themoviedb.org/documentation/api